stasrusnak/simpleUI/README.md

 - 🚀 Built on Vue 3 and Vite
 - 🎨 Customizable components with CSS variables support
 - 📦 Modular architecture to import only the components you need
-- 🔍 Dark theme support
 - 💡 Intuitive API

 ## Core Components